in operator

 # True

-Lists and Tuples: O(n)
+Lists and tuples: O(n)

 Linear search through lists is slower for large collections: